dynamo58/trivia-game/README.md

 There are multiple options:
 * [Deno's official deploy service](https://deno.com/deploy) (free as of writing this)
-* Compile via `deno compile --allow-net --allow-read main.ts` and deploy somewhere as a binary
+* Compile via `deno compile --allow-net --allow-read --allow-env main.ts` and deploy somewhere as a binary
 * ... or host yourself 🤷

 <center><h1>Enjoy!</h1></center>